kukudeayuchan/hyunbot/data/startMessage.en.md

- 🤖 Welcome to Hyun’s Private Chat Assistant
+🤖 Welcome to the Message Passer

-👋 Hi there!
+👋 Hello!

-I’m Hyun’s dedicated Telegram assistant.
-I’ll safely forward your messages to Hyun and deliver Hyun’s replies back to you.
+I am the Message Passer for Rayne, responsible for securely forwarding your messages to Rayne and relaying Rayne's responses back to you.

----

- 📌 How to use
+📌 How to Use

-- Just type your question, idea, or request
+Please directly input your questions, ideas, or needs.

-- I’ll instantly pass it on to Hyun
+I will pass them on to Rayne immediately.

-- Hyun will read and reply as soon as possible — please be patient
+Rayne will check and reply as soon as possible, please be patient.

----

- 🔒 Note
+🔒 Note:

-- Please do not send illegal, abusive, or spam messages
+Do not send illegal or harassing messages.

-- Repeated misuse may get you blocked
+Repeated abuse may result in being blocked.

-- For urgent matters, please wait patiently for Hyun’s response
+For urgent matters, please wait patiently for Rayne to handle.

-Thank you for your understanding and cooperation.
-Happy chatting! 🙌
+Thank you for your patience!